sourcy/streamify/README.md

 This basically boils down to the following usage pattern:

 * Use `toStream(data)` instead of the Java and Javaslang default methods.
-This gives you one consistent way to create a (Java) `Stream` from pretty much everything.
+This gives you one consistent way to create a (Java) `Stream` from pretty much anything.
 All those are Null-safe and return empty Streams instead of exploding into your face.
 * Use (Javaslang) `toOption(data)` or (Java) `toOptional(data)` (depending on which you prefer) to convert from the other Optional types and raw data e.g. `toOption(someIntegerVariable)` to the type you prefer to work with.
-Those are also Null-safe and give you an empty Optional / None if need to.
+Those are also Null-safe and give you an empty Optional / None if needed.
 * You want your data back?
 Just use one of the provided collectors to produce a collection of your liking.
 No more `copyOf`, `asList`, `ofAll` and the other 10 different variants you can't remember when you need them.